alphaqmoi/Alpha-Qi/README.md

 ## 🛠️ Support

-Please open an issue or reach out via GitHub Discussions.
+Please open an issue or start a GitHub Discussion for help.

+---